bedwardly-down/dragonruby-cext-libsocket/README.md

 ## TODO

-* Add Mac OSX, iOS, and Android support
+* Add Mac OSX, iOS, and Android support.
+Console support needs official development kits and will probably require you to roll your own code.